Critical Access Hospital 96-Hour Rule

 From 2005 to 2008, CMS contracted with several private companies, called Recovery Audit Contractors (RACs), to recover funds from identified payment errors.
 As part of the contract, the RACs were allowed a commission on the value of identified overpayments as well as a contingency fee.
 Eighty-five percent of the $992.7 million recovered by the RACs came from inpatient hospitals.
 Due to the program’s success, CMS implemented it full-time to continue recovering money from short stays deemed “not medically necessary.”

-Large numbers of hospitals continue to appeal medical necessity denials, but the system is overwhelmed by the backlog.
+Many hospitals continue to appeal medical necessity denials, but the system is overwhelmed by the backlog.
 In April of 2014, Congress enacted Protecting Access to Medicare Act of 2014, placing a freeze on RAC review for dates of service between October 1, 2013, and March 15, 2015, in an attempt to mitigate this issue.
 Along with this, CMS released the two-midnight rule.
-This rule states that inpatient admissions are usually be payable under Part A if the admitting physician expected the patient to require more than two midnights in the hospital (and medical record supports this expectation).
-Medicare Part A does not generally cover hospital stays under two midnights.
+This rule states that inpatient admissions are usually payable under Part A if the admitting physician expected the patient to require more than two midnights in the hospital (and the medical record supports this expectation).
+However, Medicare Part A does not generally cover hospital stays under two midnights.

 Requirements of Certification

-- Certification must be made by a physician who has knowledge of patient’s history, plan of care, and current condition.
-This decision cannot be made by a physician who serves on a utilization review committee, as CMS claims the physician does not have direct responsibility for the care of the patient.
-The following individuals are recognized by CMS to certify:
+- Certification must be made by a physician who knows the patient’s history, plan of care, and current condition.
+A physician who serves on a utilization review committee cannot make this decision, as CMS claims the physician does not have direct responsibility for the patient’s care.
+CMS recognizes the following individuals to certify:

 - The admitting physician of record/ physician on call for them

 - The primary or covering hospitalist

 - A surgeon on call for him or her